IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 9\.
 Save the file and close the Text Editor.

-# 3. Deploy to the StepZen Server <a name="deploy"></a>
+# 3. Deploy to the API Connect Essentials Server <a name="deploy"></a>

-In this section, you will deploy the salesforce-account-api to the StepZen server.
+In this section, you will deploy the salesforce-account-api to the API Connect Essentials server.

 1\.
-In the terminal, make sure that you are in the **stepzen-salesforce-account-api** directory and enter ``stepzen start``.
+In the terminal, make sure that you are in the `stepzen-salesforce-account-api` directory and enter `API Connect Essentials start`.

 ![](images/stepzen-start.png)

-This will deploy the GraphQL Queries into the StepZen account.
+This will deploy the GraphQL Queries into the API Connect Essentials account.

 ![](images/stepzen-start-result.png)

-# 4. Working with the StepZen Dashboard <a name="stepzen_dashboard"></a>
+# 4. Working with the API Connect Essentials Dashboard <a name="stepzen_dashboard"></a>

 1\.
-Copy the URL (https://dashboard.stepzen.com/explorer?endpoint=api%2Fsalesforce-account-api) found under **Or explore it with GraphiQL at** and paste it into a new browser window.
+Go to the URL (https://eu-central-a.dashboard.ibm.stepzen.com/endpoints) and click the three dots on the right of the endpoint.
+Click on **Open Explorer**.

 ![](images/stepzen-url.png)

 ## 3a.
-StepZen GraphQL Query Testing <a name="stepzen_testing"></a>
+API Connect Essentials GraphQL Query Testing <a name="stepzen_testing"></a>

-From the StepZen Dashboard, you will be testing both the queries.
+From the API Connect Essentials Dashboard, you will be testing both the queries.

 1\.
 You will first run the getAccounts query will all of the fields.
 You should see the getAccounts query already reflected in the Explorer.